 We returned to the hotel for our farewell dinner and last night in Cuba.
 Did the hotel dinner surpass the fresh food on the farm?
 You be the judge.

 Our introduction to Cuba was at an end; it was busy, beautiful and wonderful to see firsthand.
 If you desire to go there, you should go soon while the country is still Cuba.
 As more and more Americans travel to the country, I believe some parts of Cuba will (unfortunately) change.
-In-Joy Travel can assist you with your travel plans, contact us.
+In-Joy Travel can assist you with your travel plans, contact me.